wongjiahau/Pineapple/README.md

 - REPL should be existence for this language
 - Is an interpreted language
 - Should give suggestion to user when there are ways to improve the code
+- Highlight to user which lines of code are dirty (have side effects)

 ## Non-goal
 - Super terse syntax (like Haskell or Python)